eggsurplus/sugarcrm-addon-boilerplate/README.md

 * Admin Menu
 * License Placeholder

 There are more commented out capabilities to help jump start your implementation in both manifest.php and /scripts/post_install.php.
-Examples include conditional install based on environment version, adding fields to the UI in both Sugar 6 and 7, creating default reports, and creating non-standard (non-bean). tables,
+Examples include conditional install based on environment version, adding fields to the UI in both Sugar 6 and 7, creating default reports, and creating non-standard (non-bean). tables.
+You can also do user-based licensing to allow for only certain users to use your add-on.

 Want something else added?
 Either do a pull request or [make a request](https://github.com/eggsurplus/sugarcrm-addon-boilerplate/issues/new).